MrSkiddy47/CompleteSuicideManual-2/README.md

 Thanks to [YuriMiller (or Rena)](https://github.com/YuriMiller/CompleteSuicideManual-Zh_CN) who did the Chinese translation, converted the text from Traditional Chinese to Simplified Chinese, proofread it, and wrote the annotations for the book.

-Thanks to [CotardSyndrome's](https://github.com/CotardSyndrome/CompleteSuicideManual-En) for the English translation and further annotations, the Vietnamese translation is completely based on it.
+Thanks to [CotardSyndrome](https://github.com/CotardSyndrome/CompleteSuicideManual-En) for the English translation and further information and annotations, the Vietnamese translation is completely based on it.

 If you know Chinese or Japanese, or are simply interested, feel free to improve the translation.